-This Compensation Discussion and Analysis provides information regarding the 2019 compensation program for our Chief Executive Officer, Chief Financial Officer, and the next three most highly compensated executive officers of Cohu at the end of 2019.
+This Compensation Discussion and Analysis provides information regarding the 2020 compensation program for our Chief Executive Officer, Chief Financial Officer, and the next three most highly compensated executive officers of Cohu at the end of 2020.
 These individuals were:

-- Luis A. Müller, President and Chief Executive Officer (our "CEO"); - Jeffrey D. Jones, Vice President Finance and Chief Financial Officer; - Christopher G. Bohrson, Senior Vice President and General Manager Test Handler Group; - Thomas D. Kampfer, Vice President Corporate Development, General Counsel and Secretary; and - Pascal Rondé, Senior Vice President Global Customer Group.
+- Luis A. Müller, President and Chief Executive Officer (our "CEO"); - Jeffrey D. Jones, Vice President Finance and Chief Financial Officer; - Christopher G. Bohrson, Senior Vice President and General Manager Test Handler Group (1); - Thomas D. Kampfer, Vice President Corporate Development, General Counsel and Secretary; and - Pascal Rondé, Senior Vice President Global Customer Group (2). - (1) With Mr. Rondé's transition, on February 9, 2021, Mr. Bohrson assumed the role of Senior Vice President Global Customer Group.
+See also note 2 below. - (2) On October 27, 2020, we announced Mr. Rondé's transition from the company and under such transition, effective as of February 9, 2021 he is no longer an executive officer and his transitionary title is Senior Advisor.
+See "Employment Agreements."

-We refer to our named executive officers collectively in this Compensation Discussion and Analysis and the related compensation tables as our "NEOs".
-This Compensation Discussion and Analysis provides an overview of our philosophy and principles that govern our executive compensation program, how we applied those principles in compensating our NEOs for 2019, and how we use our executive compensation program to drive performance.
-In addition, we explain how and why the Compensation Committee of our Board of Directors (the "Compensation Committee") arrived at the specific compensation policies and decisions involving our NEOs during 2019.
+We refer to our named executive officers collectively in this Compensation Discussion and Analysis and the related compensation tables as our "NEOs."
+This Compensation Discussion and Analysis provides an overview of our philosophy and principles that govern our executive compensation program, how we applied those principles in compensating our NEOs for 2020, and how we use our executive compensation program to drive performance.
+In addition, we explain how and why the Compensation Committee of our Board of Directors (the "Compensation Committee") arrived at the specific compensation policies and decisions involving our NEOs during 2020.